Ameliasks/dms1_blog/posts/twenty-two-post.md

 My landing page is surprisingly, what I completed last.
 I think I was slightly intimidated to complete it, since it is most probably the most important part of the whole site, with the duty of capturing attention and leaving a strong first impression.
 I worked with the placeholder thus far, as I was not sure what images I wanted to use for the web windows.
 However, I knew I wanted the images to look intriguing and colourful.

 For the photos for 'Leaving The Nest', because the footage was shot on my phone and then exported to video, the quality of the stills I screencaptured were not exactly the best.
-Thus, I added an unsharp mask and smart sharpen smart effect to all the images on Photoshop, before inserting them into Figma.
-Then in Figma, I used the basic correction edting options offered in the fill panel.
+Thus, I added an unsharp mask and smart sharpen smart effect to all the images on Photoshop to improve the photo quality, before inserting them into Figma.
+I also added a layer to give the photos a slight vignette, which I thought would boost the visual quality.
+Then in Figma, I used the basic correction editing options offered in the fill panel to slightly enhance these images.

 ![photo 1](photos/102.png)
 *Editing In Photoshop*